 Making the right investment decisions is the first step, but staying in tune with your fund performance is crucial to getting the most out of your investments.
 Setting your investments on autopilot is not an investment strategy.

 But the idea of actively making decisions about your investments may feel overwhelming.
 If it feels that way to you, you’re not alone.
-According to a Fidelity study of their NetBenefits participants, 77% of Do-It-Yourself investors said they didn’t have the time or investment knowledge to be confident in their investment decisions.

-You’ve worked hard to lay the right foundation, so don’t leave this crucial step up to chance!
+Listen, you’ve worked hard to lay the right foundation, so don’t leave this crucial step up to chance!
 You need the expertise of a financial advisor to help you navigate your investment options and brave the ups and downs of the stock market.

 A financial advisor can help you: